NomanS295/bikesharing/README.md

 Lastly, this heatmap reinforces how much of the userbase is dominated by male-identifying, subscribing users.
 Why this is the case is unclear and warrants additional study.

-There are one or two additional charts available in the Tableau analysis, but they tell pretty much the same story that has already been displayed above.

 ## Summary
 In conclusion, bikeshare services are remarkably popular in busy metropolitan areas, where occupied real estate is densely packed and parking spaces may be scarce.
 The user base is made up mostly of male subscribers, providing regular income to the program.
 More outreach should be done to attract female riders, but male users seem a reliable market.
 And main usage seems focused around morning and evening commute times.